Get a quote on Commercial Crime Insurance

 - Robbery or safe burglary of other property inside the premises.
 Robbery is a more specific form of theft which is the taking of property by force or under the threat of force.
 Safe burglary is the taking of property from inside of a locked safe.
 This covers the loss of other property (not including money or securities) from your business premises via robbery or safe burglary by non-employees.
 It also covers damage to the building, premises, or locked safe that occurs during a robbery or safe burglary.
 Note that this coverage excludes nonviolent shoplifting from retail stores.

 - Loss of money or securities outside the premises.
-This covers the loss or damage to money or securities while outside your business premises if the property is in the care of a messenger or armored car due to theft, disappearance or destruction.
-It also covers loss or damage to other property while off-premises and in the care of a messenger or armored car due to robbery.
+This covers theft, damage, or destruction of money, securities, or other property while outside your business premises and in the care of a messenger or armored car company.
+This mainly refers to property that is in transit.

 - Computer fraud.
 Losses or damage from the fraudulent transfer of your money, securities, or other property to a place outside your business premises or bank resulting from the use of any computer.

 - Funds transfer fraud.
 Losses resulting from fraudulent instructions provided to a financial institution that leads them to transfer funds out of your account.

 - Money orders and counterfeit money.
 Losses resulting from counterfeit money orders or counterfeit money that your business has accepted.